SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.56_53b4b5e.md

 ### Documentation

-We have a new tutorial: [SAP Fiori 2.0 App](SAP_Fiori_2.0_App_c4de2df.md).
+We have a new tutorial: [Flexible Column Layout App](Flexible_Column_Layout_App_c4de2df.md).
 In this tutorial, we showcase how to structure your OpenUI5 app using the layout patterns that comply with the latest SAP Fiori design guidelines.

 ***